-The BSc (Hons) degree offers the student the opportunity to develop audio technology knowledge which is specific to this modern, rapidly changing industry.
+The BSc (Hons) Music Technology degree offers the student the opportunity to develop music technology knowledge which is specific to this modern, rapidly changing industry.
 The industry has evolved such that it depends on a highly technical base of operation and equipment.
 The degree offers the student the delivery of a modern curriculum aligned with current developments within the industry.
 The degree also offers the student the opportunity to develop emerging skills that will be adopted within the industry in the future.
+These modules are based on active research by academics who are also current practitioners within the industry.